MicroFocus/robodriver/README.md

 ## Remote Execution

 Selenium server can be extended to use robodriver to drive applications on a remote machine.
+With that robodriver becomes client binding language agnostic.
 On server startup the `robodriver.jar` will be loaded by the dynamic webdriver loading feature of the Selenium server.
 See also the webdriver provider file `META-INF/services/org.openqa.selenium.remote.server.DriverProvider`